uni-due-syssec/eth-reentrancy-attack-patterns/README.md

 information please refer to our paper *"Sereum: Protecting Existing Smart Contracts Against Re-Entrancy Attacks"* ([arxiv preprint](https://arxiv.org/abs/1812.05934)).

-For every type of attack pattern, this repository contains an small example implementation a vulnerable contract and an attack.
+For every type of attack pattern, this repository contains a small example implementation of a vulnerable contract and an attack.
 The source code of the vulnerable and attacker contracts are contained in the `*.sol` files.
 We also provide a `*_setup.js` file for every example, which deploys the contracts on a dev blockchain and exploits the vulnerability in the example contract.
 The